aaronchn/goxdp/README.md

   -privatePort string
     	The private Port number the service will listen to (default "8090") -publicIP string
-    	The public IP address the service will listen to, that will be used to respond to metrics and status requests (default "127.0.0.1")
+    	The public IP address the service will listen to.
+Unlike "privateIP" this will be just used to respond to metrics and status requests (default "127.0.0.1")
+      Please set it to the public address as needed, for security considerations, it defaults to the local address.
   -publicPort string
     	The public Port number the service will listen to (default "8091") -timeoutinterval int